yudinii/practice_/README.md

 <img width="946" alt="Screenshot 2024-01-27 at 11 02 00" src="https://github.com/yudinii/practice_/assets/157538170/0df8aa81-99e1-4778-965d-a99d07a93e10">

-We made this website from 2023.00. to 2023.00. and 100% contribution was made by *name, name, name, name, name, ...* from website creation to coding.
+We made this from 2023.00. to 2023.00. and 100% contribution was made by *name, name, name, name, name, ...* from website creation to coding.

-Why we made `NAME`
+Why we made `Wein für Sie`
 -------------

 problem statement & goals